 Hello friendly faces!
 It’s that time of the week!
 We’re back with a new CNSM spotlight brought to you in part by Mary Gifford of Gifford Law.

+Hi Carly!
 Please introduce yourself.
 Where are you from originally?
-What city do you live in now?
-What brought you here?
+What city do you live in now and what brought you here?

 What are one or two fun facts to know about you?